 Ethan Maurice wonders, wanders, and writes.

-His travels have taken him across an entire continent by bicycle, atop the highest mountain in the contiguous USA in a snowstorm wearing shorts, and all over New Zealand in a van with a bunch of French people.
+His travels have taken him across an entire continent by bicycle, atop the highest mountain in the contiguous U.S. in a blizzard wearing shorts, and all over New Zealand in a van with a bunch of French people.